createS0ftware/airbrake-android/README.md

 be passed in, and optionally a third argument specifying the environment.
 The environment defaults to `production` if not set.

-To notify Airbrake of non-fatal exceptions, or exceptions you have explicitly caught in your app, you can call `AirbrakeNotifier.notify`.
+To notify gmright of non-fatal exceptions, or exceptions you have explicitly caught in your app, you can call `AirbrakeNotifier.notify`.
 This call takes exactly one argument, a Throwable, and can be called from anywhere in your code.
 For example: